 However, the EB-5 program faces a September 30, 2015 re-authorization deadline.
 While other competing bills from the House may still be introduced, the realities of the Congressional calendar means it is more likely a temporary re-authorization under the current or substantially similar terms will be passed prior to any reform measures.
 It is still to be seen what changes, if any, may come to affect the next round of EB-5 visas, but intending immigrants who would like to preserve at least a chance of entering under the current terms must take action quickly.

 The unprecedented demand for the EB-5 visa has created intense competition for the visa.
 Furthermore, the popularity of the program has attracted additional concern and scrutiny.
-The experienced Miami immigration attorneys of Colombo & Hurd can strategically guide your EB-5 petition and handle the entire process for you.
+The experienced Orlando immigration attorneys of Colombo & Hurd can strategically guide your EB-5 petition and handle the entire process for you.
 To schedule a private immigration consultation call our firm at 800-659-7142 or contact us online.